-New: Soniox Text-to-Speech is here
+New: Soniox v5 Async is here

-Why compare STT providers
+Why compare speech-to-text APIs

 Not all speech-to-text systems handle real-world audio the same way.
 The differences become clear when you test the conditions production systems face daily.